Petroecuador to halt SOTE pipeline to connect line with bypass

 QUITO, June 9 (Reuters) - Ecuador's state-owned oil company Petroecuador said on Wednesday it would halt its SOTE crude pipeline on June 10 to connect the pipeline with a recently completed bypass, but that it would restart the pipeline approximately 22 hours later.

+The company also halted the smaller Shushufindi-Quito pipeline, which carries refined products, earlier on Wednesday to install a separate bypass, Petroecuador said.

+The company added that it had spent approximately $1 million to build the two 465-meter (1525-ft) bypasses.
+It is still building two larger bypasses for SOTE and Shushufindi-Quito, which it expects to complete by Aug.
+10.

-(Reporting by Alexandra Valencia Writing by Luc Cohen Editing by Chizu Nomiyama)
+(Reporting by Alexandra Valencia; Writing by Luc Cohen; Editing by Chizu Nomiyama and Andrea Ricci)

 ((luc.cohen@thomsonreuters.com; +58 424 133 7696; Reuters Messaging: Twitter: @cohenluc))